rodmjay/ResumePro/README.md

 - Maintained 75% code coverage.

 #### Project: Major Food Distribution System
+Associated Foods is a cooperative network that provides food distribution, warehousing, and retail support to independent grocery stores.
 - Responsible for the re-architecture and development of an antiquated system using the latest .NET technologies.
 - Integrated an existing SQL Server database with EF Core.
 - Developed a gRPC-based messaging system using C# WebAPI.